grahampaterson/Spotify-artists-playlist/README.md

 Only add artist to playlist, not compilation artists UI
-Only add song to database for artist if it matches that artist (ie, no compilations)
+Only add song to database for artist if it matches that artist (ie, no compilations) Only delete playlists if they are in the database so users can't delete their own playlists

 "FEATURES"
 ---------------